adiladawi/data-visualization-patterns/display-patterns/Hierarchies/A61Tree_DiagramR.md

 "diagram".
 This package include functions for visualises simple graphs (networks) based on a transition matrix, utilities to plot flow diagrams, visualising webs, electrical networks, ...
-(Soetaert, 2014)[1].
+(Soetaert, 2014)[^1].

 Data Set
 --------

-For this proyect it will use the dataset mtcars.

-The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).
+For this proyect it was use the dataset mtcars.
+This data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).

     head(mtcars)